NCSU GIS 714:

 d.rast nlcd_2019

 Take a screenshot for the report.
-Then close the window and exit GRASS GIS and the compute node.
+Then close the window and exit GRASS and the compute node.

 exit